auth0/docs/articles/scopes/current/api-scopes.md

 ## Ways to use API scopes

-You can use API scopes in a few different ways:
+You can use API scopes in different ways:

 * In an API where the calling application is a third-party, or external, application.
 In this case, the calling application will request authorization from the user to access the requested scopes, and the user will approve or deny the request.
 * In an API where the calling application is a first-party application, or application that is registered under the same Auth0 domain as the API it is calling.
 In this case, by default, user consent is not requested, but you may configure consent to be required.